Ipotrick/Daxa/wiki/TaskList.md

 * Complete task list
 * Execute task list

-Here the task list has two phases, the record and exectue phases.
-In the record phase it is mutable and can record commands.
-After completing it can no longer record new commands.
-Completing a list compiles and optimizes tasks and their sync.
-When completed a list can be executed.
-A list can be executed multiple times and reused.
+Here the task list has two phases, the record and exectue phase.
+In the record phase the task list is mutable, new tasks can be added to the list.
+After completing a list, it can no longer record new tasks.
+Completing a list is an important step, as it "compiles" the list.
+In the task list compilation, the tasks are analyzed for dependencies, reordered for optimal barrier placement and optimized sync between tasks are generated next to the optimized execution plan.

+Importantly completed task lists can be reused!
+All resources within a task list are virtualized (as seen later), meaning you can change the represented image/buffer for a task image/buffer between executions of a completed task list (for example change the swapchain image or a temporal resource).
+Re-using completed task lists can significantly reduce cpu overhead by avoiding redundant computations every frame.

 # Task Resources

-In daxa i want task lists to be reusable.
-This means recording the list once and then executing the compiled list multiple times.
-This is very beneficial, as the recording and completion costs cpu time.
+Task list has virtual resource handles (`TaskImageId` and `TaskBufferId`.
+This is important for the following reasons.

 If we would use the plain resource ids we would have a problem achieving high reusability.
 This is because after completing a list its contents are constant, so all resource ids are backed and cant change.
 This forces us to rerecord any list that can change its resource ids between executions.